Protect Girls From Mutilation

 United Kingdom

 In the 1950s, clitoridectomy was practiced in Western Europe and the United States to treat perceived ailments, including mental and sexual disorders.
-Since 1985, it is illegal to perform FGM/C in the UK, punishable by up to 14 years in prison.
+Since 1985, it has been illegal to perform FGM/C in the UK, punishable by up to 14 years in prison.
 A person found guilty of failing to protect a girl from FGM/C can face up to 7 years in prison.

 United States of America

-Though reports suggest as many as half a million girls are at risk, current prevalence of FGM/C in the United States is uncertain.
+Though reports suggest as many as half a million girls are at risk, the current prevalence of FGM/C in the United States is uncertain.
 From the 1880s, excision was performed to prevent and treat lesbianism, masturbation, depression, hysteria, and nymphomania.
 FGM/C was an allowable medical practice in the United States until the end of the 20th century, with some procedures covered by Blue Cross Blue Shield Insurance until 1977.